Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 This page contains examples of how `RPC`s or `NetworkVariable`s have been used in the Small Coop Sample (Boss Room Project.)
 It should provide some guidance on when to use `RPC`s or `NetworkVariable`s in your own projects.

+## RPCs for movement
-## Boss Room uses RPCs to send movement inputs.
+Boss Room uses RPCs to send movement inputs.

 <!---```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/develop/Assets/BossRoom/Scripts/Client/Game/Character/ClientInputSender.cs